We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many people don’t remember seeing or feeling a tick bite, as these insects can be smaller than a pinhead.

-If Lyme disease is treated soon after a tick bite, the prognosis is great.
+If Lyme disease is treated soon after a tick bite, the outlook is great.
 Most cases of Lyme disease respond to a 2- to 4-week round of antibiotics.

 If Lyme disease goes untreated, it can be more difficult to eliminate.
 For some, it can lead to inflammation of the joints, heart, and nervous system.
-Progression of the disease, and its severity, can vary by individual.
+Progression of the disease, and its severity, can vary from person to person.

 Lyme disease is staged in categories: acute, early disseminated, and late disseminated.
 Later stages of Lyme disease may involve multiple systems in the body.

 The most common sign of Lyme disease is an erythema migrans, or bull’s-eye rash.
-The rash often appears 3 days after the tick bite, according to the
+The rash often appears after a delay of 3 to 30 days after the tick bite, according to the

 While a rash is the most common symptom of Lyme disease, it isn’t the only one.

-In addition, signs of disseminated Lyme disease can neurologic conditions, such as cranial nerve palsy (particularly facial nerve palsy) and meningitis that mimics aseptic meningitis.
+With disseminated Lyme disease, symptoms can also include neurologic conditions, such as cranial nerve palsy (particularly facial nerve palsy) and meningitis that mimics aseptic meningitis.
 Heart inflammation can also be a sign of Lyme disease.

 If you’re experiencing any of these signs or symptoms, an at-home test may help you identify Lyme disease.
 With the click of a button, a test can be shipped to your front door.